-Beryl and her husband have been members of St John's for many years now.
+Beryl, along with her late husband, has been member of St John's for many years.
 Here she writes in her own words about her experience as a poet.

 “She is a Poet but she didn’t know it”.
 So read the caption underneath my photograph in the local newspaper, having won an award in a competition run by the Downland Poets of Eastbourne and East Sussex.

 We were living in Eastbourne at that time having recently moved from Carlisle in Cumbria where we had spent the last 14 years.
 I was licensed as a Reader (LLM) in 1975.
 Besides officiating at Services in many of the little country Churches I had the opportunity to learn about the study and practice of prayer.
 Living as we did in the quiet and peace of the countryside enabled me to do this.
 My Spiritual Director was a Priest who guided me along that particular path.
 It was at that time I started writing down the thoughts that came into my head during my prayer times and it seemed to me they were often in verse or song or just ‘prayers to God’.
 My Director corroborated this and told me to go on writing!
 When I won the award, mentioned above, I took it as God’s confirmation of the gift He had given me.